 Yes, it's a sex theatre, but Cinema L'Amour is also a historical landmark, being part of a theatrical legacy dating back to 1914.
 You'll also be sure to get an interesting story out of it.

 9. Buy a drag queen a drink at Cabaret Mado

-Montreal's Gay Village is a section of the city everyone needs to experience, and rather than just dance it up at a club, witness the colourful eccentricity that is a drag show at Mado.
-Find your favourite queen and then buy her some alcoholic appreciation.
+Montreal's Gay Village is a section of the city everyone needs to experience, and rather than just dance it up at club Sky, witness the colourful eccentricity that is a drag show at Cabaret Mado.
+Find your favorite fabulous queen and buy her some alcoholic appreciation.